btj93/neovim-config/README.md

 brew install neovim
 ```

-Follow LazyVim's [installation guide](https://www.lazyvim.org/installation) to install, but replace the repository url with this repository.
+Follow LazyVim's [installation guide](https://www.lazyvim.org/installation), but replace the repository url with this repository.